masthan28/AssignWorkTest/README.md

 ## run our application
 # right click on our project we seen like run as nutton click on it.
 ##  run in server click on that it takes to browser .

+# my database schema name is " student_schema ". in mysql